Durham Anthropology graduates have excellent employment prospects in a wide range of possible careers

-Erasmus - we have agreements with universities in Czech Republic, Iceland, France, Spain, Germany, Slovenia and Malta.
+Via the Erasmus programme we have agreements with universities in Czech Republic, Iceland, France, Spain, Germany, Slovenia and Malta.

 Students are encouraged to undertake fieldwork or appropriate laboratory work as part of research methods and dissertation modules on their degree courses.
 These activities give them valuable 'real world' experience.
 We also encourage our students to take advantage of volunteering and other opportunities whenever they can.